slack-samples/deno-announcement-bot/README.md

 # 📯 Announcement Bot

-**A workflow and a set of functions helping users preview & post announcements sent to one or more channels.**
+**A next-gen app helping users send announcements to one or more channels in their workspace.**

 **Guide Outline**: